W-E-Robinson/LeetCode/README.md

 - Attempting to improve on runtime and/or memory performance.
 Inspiration could be taken from other solutions.
 - Trying to write a solution that is more readable/testable/etc.
 - Trying a solution in a different language.
-- A combination of the above reasons or any number of other reasons.
+- A combination of the above reasons or any other reason.

 ```mermaid
 flowchart TD